NLnetLabs/routinator/source/daemon.rst

 Please note that port 3323 is not the :abbr:`IANA (Internet Assigned Numbers Authority)`-assigned default port for the protocol,  which would be 323.
 But as this is a privileged port, you would need to be running Routinator as root when otherwise there is no reason to do that.
-The application will stay attached to your terminal unless you provide the :option:`--detach` option.

 Communication between Routinator and the router using the RPKI-RTR protocol is done via plain TCP.
 Below, there is an explanation how to secure the transport